This simple step-by-step fakeaway recipe guide lets you make your own Turkish-style takeaway lamb shish kebab skewers at home.

 Kebabs are a delicious and easy recipe to entertain guests or enjoy a casual meal at home.

 The great thing about kebabs is that they can be made with almost any type of meat, poultry, or seafood.
-For something a little different, try some of our other meat kebab recipes.
+Try some of our other meat kebab recipes for something a little different.
+Or make a mixed shish and chicken kebab.

 One of the favourite recipes on our blog has got to be our slow-roasted lamb leg (we also have a slow cooker leg of lamb) or roasted lamb shoulder so check those out too!